Creem CLI + AI Coding Assistant: The Payment Workflow I Actually Use

 Let the AI agent take over

 Remember SKILL.md?
 I pointed the agent to it.
 That file has every command, every flag, every output format.
-The agent doesn’t guess — it reads the docs and runs exact commands.
+The agent doesn’t guess.
+It reads the docs and runs exact commands.

 I told it: “Create a Max plan, $199 a month, recurring, SaaS.”